Birth date: June 28, 1938

 July 17, 1994-January 20, 1997 - Chief of staff to President Bill Clinton.

-1997 - Is appointed Presidential Professor at Santa Clara University, teaching a course called Studies in Public Policy.
+1997 - Appointed presidential professor at Santa Clara University, teaching a course called Studies in Public Policy.

 1997-2003 - Serves on the Board of Directors of the New York Stock Exchange.